yashrmaa/yasharma/content/projects/datemedir.md

 What is a *Date me Doc*?

 It's a free form dating bio.
-The New York Times covered it in detail.
-Please see the article [here](https://archive.is/oHrMg).
+[The New York Times](https://archive.is/oHrMg) has a detailed story.
 Please refresh the page to see the submission after adding it to the form.